go-swagger/go-swagger/docs/tutorial/dynamic.md

 The backend code builds a todo-list-item store that's save for concurrent access buy guarding every operation with a lock.
 This is all in memory so as soon as you quit the process all your changes will be reset.

-Because we now have an actual implemenation that we can use for testings, lets hook that up in our API:
+Because we now have an actual implementation that we can use for testings, lets hook that up in our API:

 ```go
 func main() {